300 Schools- 30,000 Students

 6. Payment and certificates

 The money collected doesn’t have to be sent on until the end of November.
-When payment is received we will send a receipt to you with the certificates and we will let you know how much money has been collected that will go towards the environment.
+When payment is received we will send a receipt to you with the certificates.

 (Click on the image below to see a bigger version)